kbavi/yes-no-game/README.md

 # Yes and No Game

-The Yes/No Game is a simple yet engaging interactive game where players must answer a series of questions without saying "Yes" or "No".
-The goal is to respond to each question creatively while avoiding these two forbidden words.
-The game can be played individually or with multiple players, and it typically ends when a player accidentally says "Yes" or "No".
+The Yes/No Game is a simple yet engaging interactive game where players must guess a story based on a part of the story given to them.
+The goal is to ask a series of yes/no questions and logicaly arrive at the main story.
+The game can be played individually or with multiple players, and it typically ends when a player successfully guesses the entire story.
 It's a fun way to challenge quick thinking, vocabulary skills, and concentration.
 Ideal for parties, family gatherings, or just a quick, entertaining break.

 ## Table of Contents